 North Carolina native brings over 10 years of fundraising experience to Ohio

-In 1987, Schaus received his master's degree in athletics administration from West Virginia and was recently honored as a distinguished alumnus by the university.
-In 1983, Schaus earned his bachelor's degree from Purdue.
+In 1987, Schaus received his master's degree in Athletics Administration from West Virginia University and has been honored as a distinguished alumnus by the university.
+In 1983, Schaus earned his bachelor's degree from Purdue University.

-Jim and his wife Priscilla have three children: Kevin, Diane and Laura.
+Jim and his wife Priscilla have been married for over 30 years and have three grown children, Kevin, Diane and Laura.